BenaroyaResearch/briDiscovr/README.md

 Functions implementing and supporting the "Distribution analysis across clusters of a parent population overlaid with a rare subpopulation" (DISCOV-R) analysis method (Wiedeman, Muir, et al. 2020).

-**NB** - This code has been tested with R version 4.0.1 and 4.0.2.
+**NB** - This code has been tested with R version 4.4.1.
 The change from R version 3.x to 4.x came with a number of substantial differences, and so while there's a possibility this package may work with earlier versions of R, it should be considered untested.

 ---